Frequently Asked Questions

 What kinds of payments do you take?

 We can take cash, cheque, or e-transfer.
 We do not offer payment plans and you will not be able to use a credit or debit card to pay for your puppy.
+E-transfers for the final payment must be cleared before pickup date as they can take several hours to go through.

 What is the guardian home program?